SAP-samples/teched2023-DA271/exercises/ex2/README.md

-# Add Labels & Internationalization
+# Exercise 2 - Add Labels & Internationalization

 In this exercise we enhance the data model such that we add labels to countries & regions as well as full names to employees.